Aguilar's 5th HR in 6 games leads Marlins over Brewers 6-2 - WHIZ News

 Miami had runners at the corners with one out when Isan Díaz hit a slow roller up the first-base line.
 As Corey Dickerson scored from third, Godley easily threw out Díaz at first.

-But Díaz was awarded first base when first-base umpire Marty Foster called Godley for obstruction on the play, a decision that brought Brewers manager Craig Counsell out of the dugout to argue.
+But Díaz was awarded first base when first-base umpire Marty Foster called Godley for obstruction on the play, a decision that brought Counsell out of the dugout to argue.

+“There was no interference that ever happened,” Counsell said.
+“Zack never got to the dirt.
+He was on the grass the whole time, and, like, clearly on the grass.”

+Foster told the pool reporter after the game that it was “clear-cut obstruction.”

-Milwaukee bench coach Pat Murphy was ejected from the game two innings later as the Brewers argued a ball-strike call.
+Milwaukee bench coach Pat Murphy was ejected two innings later as the Brewers argued a ball-strike call.

 MAKING ROOM FOR GODLEY